 FASB ASC Topic 350 "Intangibles-Goodwill and Other: Simplifying the Test for Goodwill Impairment" ASU No. 2017-04.
 ASU 2017-04 became effective for the Company on January 1, 2020.
 The ASU simplifies how an entity is required to test goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 Therefore, any carrying amount which exceeds the reporting unit's fair value, up to the amount of goodwill recorded, will be recognized as an impairment loss.
 The amendment will be applied prospectively on or after the effective date.
-Based on recent annual goodwill impairments tests, performed in the fourth quarter of each year, which did not require the application of Step 2, the Company does not expect the adoption of this ASU to have an immediate impact.
+Based on recent annual goodwill impairments tests, performed in the fourth quarter of each year, which did not require the application of Step 2, the adoption of this ASU did not have a material impact.

-As of March 31, 2020, we evaluated recent potential triggering events that may be indicators that our goodwill was impaired.
-The events include economic disruption and uncertainty surrounding the COVID-19 pandemic and the associated volatility in the financial markets which caused a significant decline in our market capitalization.
-As a result of the significant decline in our market capitalization, we identified a triggering event and performed an interim goodwill impairment test as of March 31, 2020.
-Factors considered in our impairment evaluation include the uncertainty related to the pandemic's impact on our business and our customers' businesses, the Company's revised financial forecast in light of current market conditions, and changes in discount rates as a result of uncertainty in the market.
-Based on our evaluation, we concluded that our goodwill was not impaired as of March 31, 2020, at which time the Company had goodwill of \$27.4 million.
+At March 31, 2020, we evaluated potential triggering events that may be indicators that our goodwill was impaired.
+The events included economic disruption and uncertainty surrounding the COVID-19 pandemic and the associated volatility in the financial markets which caused a significant decline in our market capitalization.
+As a result of the significant decline in our market capitalization in the first quarter of 2020, we performed an interim goodwill impairment test as of March 31, 2020.
+Factors considered in our impairment evaluation included the uncertainty related to the pandemic's impact on our business and our customers' businesses, the Company's revised financial forecast in light of current market conditions, and changes in discount rates as a result of uncertainty in the market.
+Based on our evaluation, we concluded that our goodwill was not impaired as of March 31, 2020.
+As the economic disruption and uncertainty surrounding the COVID-19 pandemic, as well as the associated volatility in the financial markets continued through the second quarter of 2020, management continued to evaluate goodwill impairment indicators as of June 30, 2020.
+Based upon management's procedures, including an assessment of changes to assumptions from the interim quantitative impairment analysis performed as of March 31, 2020, management determined that it was not more likely than not that the goodwill balance of \$28.1 million at June 30, 2020 was impaired.